 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and ...

 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and initially there is considerable scepticism from the long-standing staff of Sergeants Joe Beck and George Parrish.
-After the second series, Jean Darblay left and was replaced by Kate Longton.
+After the third series, Jean Darblay left and was replaced by Kate Longton.
 Written by

 10 of 11 people found this review helpful.

 Was this review helpful to you?